FAQs

 Will the program require drug screening?

-What is the start date and how many positions are available in each class?
+What is the start date and how many seats are available in each class?

-Do I need to have all the prerequisite courses before I apply?
+Do I need to have all prerequisite courses completed before I apply?

 Can I apply through CASPA?